EXCLUSIVE LEAKED VIDEO: Human Smugglers Drop Small Children from Border Wall in New Mexico

 “This video shows the real cruelty of these smugglers,” the official stated.
 “They have no feelings about the humanity of these people.
 They are just ‘cargo’ to them.”

+Border Patrol officials identified the two children as Ecuadorian girls, ages three and five.

-The three-year-old boy lands awkwardly on the uneven surface and lays facedown and motionless for nearly 20 seconds before struggling to stand up.
-The second boy’s feet slip out from under him as he lands, slamming his tailbone to the ground.
-He also struggles for a few seconds before getting up.
+The video shows the three-year-old girl landing awkwardly on the uneven surface.
+She lays facedown and motionless for nearly 20 seconds before struggling to stand up.
+The second girl’s feet slip out from under her as she lands, slamming her tailbone to the ground.
+She also struggles for a few seconds before getting up.

-The smuggler tosses some kind of package to the ground before retreating back to Mexico.
+The smuggler tosses some kind of package to the ground before retreating back to Mexico and leaving the helpless girls to fend for themselves.

 “No one was waiting for these children on the U.S. side of the border,” the law enforcement source explained.
 “The smugglers know Border Patrol monitors this area with cameras and assume they will respond.”

-Note: Editor’s Note: Subsequent to the publication of this article, U.S. Customs and Border Protection released the video and a press release that provided additional information about the incident.
-This article has been updated to include facts presented in their press release.